eetukoljonen/ft_irc/README.md

 ```
 make
 ```
-At this point you might want to install [Irssi](https://irssi.org/) or some other client in order to connect to our server.
+At this point you might want to install [Irssi](https://irssi.org/) or some other IRC client in order to connect to our server.

 ## Running the server